-To develop internal sales, distribution and marketing capabilities, we will have to invest significant amounts of financial and management resources, some of which will need to be committed prior to any confirmation that any of our proprietary product candidates will be approved.
+To develop internal sales, distribution and marketing capabilities, we will have to invest significant amounts of financial and management resources, some of which will need to be committed prior to any confirmation that any of our product candidates will be approved.
 For any future products for which we decide to perform sales, marketing and distribution functions ourselves, we could face a number of additional risks, including:

-- · our inability to recruit and retain adequate numbers of qualified sales and marketing personnel or develop alternative sales channels; - the inability of sales personnel to obtain access to physicians or an inadequate numbers of physicians to prescribe any future products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - unforeseen costs and expenses associated with creating and maintaining an independent sales and marketing organization.
+• our inability to recruit and retain adequate numbers of qualified sales and marketing personnel or develop alternative sales channels;

+- the inability of our products to secure acceptance from physicians, healthcare providers, patients and the medical community including identifying an adequate number of physicians and patients, especially for ultra-orphan, orphan or niche indications; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - unforeseen costs and expenses associated with creating and maintaining an independent sales and marketing organization.